The Tragically Hip, also known as "The Hip."

 - Now for Plan A (2012)

-- Another good instance is "Fireworks", a song about not getting too hung up on nationalism, which is actually a very Canadian sentiment.
+- "Fireworks", a song about not getting too hung up on nationalism, which is actually a very Canadian sentiment.
 It begins with a line only Canadians could understand:

 Twenty years for nothing

 Well, that's nothing new

 - Early-Installment Weirdness: Though "Small Town Bringdown" from their debut EP does somewhat foreshadow their style for the following 10 or so years, the rest of the album sounds absolutely nothing like anything else they've done.

 - The Fun in Funeral: Discussed in "World Container".

 - Iconic Song Request: In the 1990s, "Play some Hip!" was a frequent request made of indie club musicians.
 Some covered Hip songs, some didn't.

 - Intercourse with You: Probably most blatant in "Lake Fever".

 - Large Ham: Gordie exemplifies ham in live performances and in music videos like "Poets" and "My Music at Work".